-by Glynda Hull & Emily HellmichThis article explores how schools in the United States and internationally are currently instantiating a global education through a qualitative research design and a cosmopolitanism theoretical frame.
+by Glynda A. Hull & Emily A. HellmichApplying a qualitative research design and a cosmopolitanism theoretical frame, this article explores how schools in the United States and internationally are instantiating a global education.

-by Ansley T. Erickson & Andrew R. Highsmith“The Neighborhood Unit: Schools, Segregation, and the Shaping of the Modern Metropolitan Landscape” explores how the “neighborhood unit,” a school-centered planning concept popularized during the early twentieth century by planner Clarence Perry and later endorsed by numerous government agencies throughout the United States and world, became an important mechanism for promoting racially segregated housing and schools.
+by Ansley T. Erickson & Andrew R. HighsmithThis article explores how the “neighborhood unit,” a school-centered planning concept popularized during the early twentieth century became an important mechanism for promoting racially segregated housing and schools.

 by Tricia Niesz, Aaron M. Korora, Christy Burke Walkuski & Rachel E. FootThis article explores how educational researchers have addressed social movements in their scholarship.
 Reporting on an extensive review of the literature, it argues for a more united field of research on social movements and education, one that networks researchers from multiple fields of educational research who are not currently in conversation.

 by Sarah M. StitzleinThis article challenges the recent shift toward teaching and measuring grit in schools by exposing its shortcomings and offering a more helpful and sustainable educational aim of pragmatist hope.